Father and Son Day: Inspiring open dialogue in men’s health

 Father and Son Day was set up in 2014 by Daniel Marks and Jack Dyson, both survivors of testicular cancer.
 Their goal is to inspire men to get talking to each other and raise awareness around male cancer, whilst raising money for The Royal Marsden Cancer Charity.

 “This campaign is inspired by very personal experience" says Daniel.
-"Over the last decade we have had such fantastic support from friends and partners.
+"Over the last eleven years we have had such fantastic support from friends and partners.
 We’re thrilled to raise funds for such a worthy cause and are excited for the future.”

 'It is about giving back to an organisation that saved my life, and saves thousands more around the world every day'